andreweskeclarke/reinforcement_learning/README.md

 Based on "Reinforcement Learning - An Introduction" by Sutton and Brato.

-Currently has a Monte Carlo black jack simulation, and an N Bandits simulation using different Agent algorithms.
+Currently has a Monte Carlo black jack simulation from chapter 5, and an N Bandits simulation using different Agent algorithms from chapter 2.

 # Setup
 ```bash